Attacking a website using Brute Force is an old technique and still exists on the Internet.

-Brute Force attack can be applied either using human or bots by continuously trying to login with guessed credentials into your WordPress website.
+Brute Force attack can be applied either using humans or bots by continuously trying to log in with guessed credentials into your WordPress website.

-This get worse when the login page is not protected and some of the research has noticed thousands of login attempts to wp-login.php per minute.
+This gets worse when the login page is not protected, and some of the research has noticed thousands of login attempts to wp-login.php per minute.

-Let’s take a look at graph by SUCURI.
+Let’s take a look at the graph by SUCURI.

 A few days back, I received 42 emails notification about site lockout due to brute force attacks.
 So this can happen to you.

-There are multiple ways to prevent brute force attack; here are two of them, which you can follow.
+There are multiple ways to prevent brute force attacks; here are some of them, which you can follow.

 Hide WordPress Login